roman-milk/roman-milk.github.io/dirty-susan.md

  In the ensuing cacophony, a babble of voices, some overriding others, with John's attention diverted to Amy, Michael slipped his arm free.

  "I thought I told you to stay in the car," he snapped at the girl.
-Report_Story #5